ivegotwings/IUBH_PYTHON_ASSIGNMENT/readme.md

 conda version : 4.10.3
 Use miniconda to set up an environment

-Or you can install these packages or
+Or you can install these packages
 # packages in environment at /Users/sh.kumar/opt/miniconda3:
-# Name                    Version                   Build  Channel
 appnope                   0.1.2           py39hecd8cb5_1001
 backcall                  0.2.0              pyhd3eb1b0_0
 blas                      1.0                         mkl